BasselAli1/Twitter-dialect-classification/README.md

 ### Executing program<a name="Executing"/>

-* you can simply run any `.py` script in the command line
+* you need to run `.py` scripts in order in the command line.
 * if you're intersted you can open the jupyter notebook for full detailed code/experiments

 ## Results<a name="Results"/>